 If you are a prospective homeowner, you may be wondering why a home inspection long island is so important.
+An inspection will reveal that you need some extra space for all your storage needs.
+A storage facility will make for a safer home and help with the inspection.
 Here is a look at the key reasons why you shouldn’t overlook this invaluable part of buying a home.

 Reveals the Home’s Secrets